mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 {{<img src="tubingen.webp" max-width="450px" caption="Attending a wedding at town hall in Tubingen, Germany" alt="Photo of me in a Germany town square">}}

-Many of the people I work with for TinyPilot live in Europe, so I stayed for another week for what I called "my TinyPilot tour of Europe."
+Many of the people I work with for TinyPilot live in Europe, so I stayed for another week for what I called my "TinyPilot tour of Europe."
 It consisted of:

 - Two nights in Karlsruhe, Germany to visit [punkt.de](https://kvm-ip.de), TinyPilot's European distributor
 - Two nights in Berlin, Germany to visit one of TinyPilot's developers